Research Assistants

 B.Sc.
 Manisa Celal Bayar University, Mechanical Engineering, 2021

-M.Sc. İzmir Institute of Technology, Mechanical Engineering (Ongoing)
+M.Sc. İzmir Institute of Technology, Mechanical Engineering, (Ongoing)

 Research Interests